narol1024/sdp-analyzer/README.md

 # SDP-Analyzer

 An analyzer to implement the SDP (Stable Dependencies Principle) theory.
+You can quickly analyze your npm package here: https://narol.pro/sdp-analyzer

 ![](https://narol-blog.oss-cn-beijing.aliyuncs.com/blog-img/202405182335650.png)

-Here's a simple quote, the theory is as follows:
+Here's just a simple quote, the theory is as follows:

 > Fan-in = Number of classes outside the component which depends on the component.